SamSaffron/graphite_docker/README.md

 An all-in-one image running graphite and carbon-cache.

-This image contains a sensible default configuration of graphite and carbon-cache.
+This image contains a sensible default configuration of graphite, carbon-cache and grafana.
 Starting this container will expose following ports:

 - `80`: the graphite web interface
 - `3000`: the grafana web interface